 * The context menus of different Views are predefined.
 Some have multiple, some have only one.
 The possible context menus are listed on the corresponding Views' Reference page.

 The context Trigger can also map data from the View to the next Function.
 Besides the usual Trigger properties, the Trigger event has the following property:

 ||Data from the clicked target.
 Can be different for each View and menu.||object|

 action:"Inspect this node" would add an item to the context menu appearing when right-clicking a node, with the text "Inspect this node".
 Clicking it would execute the Function on the other side of the Trigger.

-Some Views enable the use of Batch Triggers, which show up as buttons at the top of the View.
+All Views can have so-called Batch Triggers, which show up as buttons at the top of the View.
 These are typically useful for performing actions on (a selection of) the data set in the View.
 Batch Triggers have the property

 type:"batch" and a property

 action set to any desired text to be displayed on the button.
 The Batch Trigger is connected from the View that should display the button, to the Function that should be executed when the button is clicked.

 Example: From a TableView, a Trigger with